wdi-sg/gitbook-2018/02-js-jquery/js-prototypes/class.md

 ### Class Method

-As what we've learnt before, the main difference between `class object` and any other `object` is on its ability to own not only property, but also `method`.
+So now we know that the main difference between `class object` and any other `object` is on its ability to own not only property, but also `method`.
 The term `method` here is a technical terms for functions that the `object` _owned_.
 This `class object` is also called `instance`.

 ```